rockroman/PP3_The_Coach/README.md

  - user is asked to create username and to put the email.
  - user email is validated with python (email_validator) library
- - after both inputs are validated user credentials are stored into th database(google spreadsheet)
+ - after both inputs are validated user credentials are stored in the database(google spreadsheet)

 #### existing user

-- this option will returnig user to input email adress. if email is found in database program will retrieve users username and greet user with username and percentage(score) user had on his last use of the program
+- this option will returnig user to input email adress. if email is found in the database program will retrieve users username and greet user with username and percentage(score) user had on his last use of the program

 #### Program